-A: CardValet passwords must be at least eight (8) characters in length and must contain at least: one (1) upper case character, one (1) lower case character, one (1) number and one (1) special character.

 Q3: What happens if I forget my password?

 A: A token request will be sent to you via the email address inputted when creating your CardValet account.
 If you do not receive this email within 5-10 minutes, check your spam and junk folders.

 Q4: Can multiple cards be linked to one registered CardValet account?

-#### B